You are currently using an older browser. Please update to the latest browser to ensure features and pages work properly. Learn more

 Open a new browser tab and search for spreadsheet pixel art.

 You will choose an image as the inspiration for your art,but your art doesn't have to be exactly copy of your inspiration image.

 If you like, use additional terms to search for a specific type of image.

-Choose a small, simple image with less than six colors, and make sure it's school appropriate
+Choose a simple image with less than six colors, and make sure it is school appropriate.

 This way you can look at your sample image for guidance.